NOMU: Neural Optimization-based Model Uncertainty: Experimental Evaluation

 \subsection{Regression}

-To develop some intuition, we first study the model UBs of all methods using a set of synthetic real-valued test functions with one-dimensional scarce input training points without data noise.
+To develop intuition, we first study the \emph{model} UBs of all methods on synthetic test functions with 1D--2D scarce input training points without data noise (\Cref{subsubsec:ToyRegression}).
+We then propose a novel generative test-bed and evaluate NOMU within this setting (\Cref{subsubsec:GenerativeTestbed}).
+Next, we analyze NOMU on a real-world time series (\Cref{subsubsec:SolarIrradiance}).
+Finally, we evaluate NOMU on the real-world UCI data sets (\Cref{subsubsec:UCI}).